 January 09, 2018

-Each January, we’re presented with the exciting opportunity to improve our lives by making New Year’s resolutions.
-Unfortunately, 80 percent of those resolutions are ancient history by the second week of February.
-While challenging yourself with lofty goals may seem like a good idea, the disappointment you feel when you fall off the wagon can leave you throwing in the towel.
+Challenging yourself with lofty goals may seem like a good idea, but the disappointment you feel when you fall off the wagon can leave you throwing in the towel.
 But by focusing on goals that are attainable, you can revitalize your physical and mental well-being and wind up making changes that may add years to your life.
 Here are five ways to begin making real, impactful lifestyle changes today:

 You don’t have to sacrifice all the foods you love to make a big difference.
 A healthier diet can consist of making small, but reasonable, modifications.
 For example, filling up on fiber (like bananas and spinach) will keep you feeling less hungry and can help to lower cholesterol, regulate blood sugar levels, and even control your weight.
 Similarly, the omega 3 fatty acids found in fish like salmon and tuna can play a significant part in lowering your blood pressure and reducing your risk of having a heart attack.